RashaJ90/HPE-Tennis/README.md

 ## Project Overview

-The core idea of this project is to predict tennis player movements.
-Traditional methods often rely on centroid tracking, but this project takes a more granular approach by using human body pose information.
+The core idea of this project is to predict tennis player movements and generate realistic visualizations of future poses.
+Traditional methods often rely on centroid tracking, but this project takes a more granular approach by using human body pose information combined with generative modeling for motion prediction and visualization.

 ## Key Features